avinetworks/ansible-collection-alb/docs/avi_cloud.rst

                   - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
                 </div>
                                 <div style="font-size: small">
-                  - Default value when not specified in API or module is interpreted by Avi Controller as False.
+                  - Default value when not specified in API or module is interpreted by Avi Controller as True.
                 </div>
                                             </td>
         </tr>